SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/forecasting.md

 ![Example of My activity pace tile -screenshot][img4]

-The **Sales YTD compared to last year for my group tile** is a great way to keep an eye on if your teams’ sales are growing.
+The **Sales YTD compared to last year for my group tile** is a great way to keep an eye on if your teams' sales are growing.

 ![Example of the Sales YTD compared to last year for my group tile -screenshot][img5]